The Bund's green twins: Green Federal securities

 Enhanced value for investors

 Holders of German Government securities appreciate the fact that they can trade them in high volumes at any time.
 The issuer's credit quality, a reliable market presence and a transparent issuance policy are highly valuable unique features to them.
 This applies to both conventional and green securities.
-For the latter, additional transparency on green spending in the federal budget will be created in future.
+For the latter, additional transparency on green spending in the federal budget is created.
 Therefore, according to the joint assessment of the German Federal Government and the Finance Agency, the value of the green Federal securities should in general exceed the value of their conventional twins.
 From the issuer's perspective, this warrants at least equal pricing for green Federal securities compared to their conventional twins.

 Implementing the twin concept on the primary and secondary markets

-On the secondary market, the Finance Agency will increasingly perform its activities established for conventional Federal securities for their green twins.
-The twin concept and higher own holdings in conventional bonds will facilitate combined and debt-neutral sale-and-purchase transactions (“switch trades”) between both bonds.
+On the secondary market, the Finance Agency performs its activities established for conventional Federal securities for their green twins.
+The twin concept and higher own holdings in conventional bonds facilitate combined and debt-neutral sale-and-purchase transactions (“switch trades”) between both bonds.
 The latter enable the Federal Government to carry out its activities in a transparent and economically sensible manner, reflecting the higher value of green federal securities compared with their conventional twins.

 Conventional German Federal securities serve as interest rate benchmarks for the euro area.
 Going forward, Germany plans to establish a green yield curve for the euro area, with the common key maturities of the conventional curve: two, five, ten and thirty years.
 It is the Federal Government's ambition to establish the yields of green Federal securities as the reference for the Euro green finance market.